danielabar/meblog/src/markdown/a-vanilla-routing-experiment.md

 </html>
 ```

-The `basePath` import handles deployment to subdirectories like GitHub Pages—I'll explain how that works in [Problem 5](#problem-5-deployment-path).

 Then `index.html` was enhanced with an inline script to restore the intended URL before the router initializes:

 ```html